-BCOM's normal hours of operation are 8:00 am-5:00 pm.
+The College's normal hours of operation are 8:00 am-5:00 pm.
 OMS I and OMS II students attend class regularly between the hours of 8:00 am and 5:00 pm.
 Students are generally offered lunch breaks at noon each day, and have approximately ten-minute breaks between each scheduled learning session.
 OMS III and OMS IV students are required to follow the hours of their rotating clerkships.

-Fall Term 2019 (Years One and Two)
+Fall Term 2020 (Years One and Two)

-New Student Orientation Monday, July 15 - Friday, July 19

-White Coat Ceremony Friday, July 26
+New Student Orientation Monday, July 13 - Friday, July 17 White Coat Ceremony Friday, July 17 First Day of Classes (Years One and Two) Monday, July 20 Last Day to withdraw from classes and receive a Monday, July 20 100% tuition refund Last Day to withdraw from classes and receive a Monday, August 3 90% tuition refund Last Day to withdraw from classes and receive a Monday, August 24 50% tuition refund Last Day to withdraw from classes and receive a Tuesday, September 29 25% tuition refund After 9.5 Weeks, 0% tuition refund Labor Day Monday, September 7 Thanksgiving Break Monday, November 23 - Friday, November 27 Last Day of Classes Friday, December 18 Winter Break Monday, December 21-Friday, January 1

+Spring Term 2021 (Years One and Two)
-First Day of Classes for Didactic Curriculum Monday, July 22

-(Years One and Two)
+First Day of Classes (Years One and Two) Monday, January 4

-Last Day to withdraw from classes and receive a Monday, July 22
+Last Day to withdraw from classes and receive a Monday, January 4

 100% tuition refund

-Last Day to withdraw from classes and receive a Thursday, August 1
+Last Day to withdraw from classes and receive a Sunday, January 17

 90% tuition refund

-Last Day to withdraw from classes and receive a Saturday, August 17
+Last Day to withdraw from classes and receive a Sunday, February 7

 50% tuition refund

-Last Day to withdraw from classes and receive a Thursday, September 12
+Last Day to withdraw from classes and receive a Saturday, March 13

 25% tuition refund

-After 9.5 Weeks 0%
+After 9.5 Weeks, 0% tuition refund

-Labor Day Monday, September 2
+Martin Luther King Day Monday, January 18

-Thanksgiving Break Monday, November 25 - Friday, November 29
+Spring Break Monday, March 22 - Friday, March 26

+Spring Holiday Friday, April 2

-Last Day of Classes Friday, December 20
+Last Day of Classes Friday, May 28

-Winter Break Monday, December 23-Friday, January 3
+Memorial Day Monday, May 31

-Spring Term 2020 (Years One and Two)
+Fall Term 2020 (Year Three)

-First Day of Classes (Years One and Two) Monday, January 6
+First Day of Classes Monday, June 22

-Last Day to withdraw from classes and receive a Monday, January 6
+Last Day to withdraw from classes and receive a Monday, June 22

 100% tuition refund

-Last Day to withdraw from classes and receive a Thursday, January 16
+Last Day to withdraw from classes and receive a Friday, July 10

 90% tuition refund

-Last Day to withdraw from classes and receive a Friday, January 31
+Last Day to withdraw from classes and receive a Thursday, August 6

 50% tuition refund

-Last Day to withdraw from classes and receive a Tuesday, February 25
+Last Day to withdraw from classes and receive a Sunday, September 20

 25% tuition refund

-After 9.5 Weeks 0%
+After 9.5 Weeks, 0% tuition refund

-Martin Luther King Day Monday, January 20

-Spring Break Monday, March 23 - Friday, March 27

-Spring Holiday Friday, April 10

-Memorial Day Monday, May 25

-Last Day of Classes Friday, May 29
+Last Day of Classes Friday, December 18

+Winter Break Monday, December 21-Friday, January 1

-Fall Term 2019 (Year Three)
+Spring Term 2021 (Year Three)

-First Day of Classes Monday, June 24
+First Day of Classes Monday, January 4

-Last Day to withdraw from classes and receive a Monday, June 24
+Last Day to withdraw from classes and receive a Monday, January 4

 100% tuition refund

-Last Day to withdraw from classes and receive a Saturday, July 6
+Last Day to withdraw from classes and receive a Wednesday, January 20

 90% tuition refund

-Last Day to withdraw from classes and receive a Thursday, July 25
+Last Day to withdraw from classes and receive a Sunday, February 14

 50% tuition refund

-Last Day to withdraw from classes and receive a Sunday, August 25
+Last Day to withdraw from classes and receive a Sunday, March 28

 25% tuition refund

-After 9.5 Weeks 0%
+After 9.5 Weeks, 0% tuition refund

-Last Day of Classes Friday, December 20
+Last Day of Classes Friday, June 18

-Winter Break Monday, December 23-Friday, January 3

-Spring Term 2020 (Year Three)
+Fall Term 2020 (Year Four)

-First Day of Classes Monday, January 6
+First Day of Classes Monday, July 6

-Last Day to withdraw from classes and receive a Monday, January 6
+Last Day to withdraw from classes and receive a Monday, July 6

 100% tuition refund

-Last Day to withdraw from classes and receive a Friday, January 17
+Last Day to withdraw from classes and receive a Wednesday, July 22

 90% tuition refund

-Last Day to withdraw from classes and receive a Monday, February 3
+Last Day to withdraw from classes and receive a Sunday, August 16

 50% tuition refund

-Last Day to withdraw from classes and receive a Tuesday, March 3
+Last Day to withdraw from classes and receive a Sunday, September 27

 25% tuition refund

-After 9.5 Weeks 0%

-Last Day of Classes Friday, June 19

-Fall Term 2019 (Year Four)

-First Day of Classes Monday, July 8

-Last Day to withdraw from classes and receive a Monday, July 8

-100% tuition refund

-Last Day to withdraw from classes and receive a Friday, July 19

-90% tuition refund

-Last Day to withdraw from classes and receive a Monday, August 5

-50% tuition refund

-Last Day to withdraw from classes and receive a Tuesday, September 3

-25% tuition refund

-After 9.5 Weeks 0%
+After 9.5 Weeks, 0% tuition refund

-Last Day of Classes Friday, December 20
+Last Day of Classes Friday, December 18

-Winter Break Monday, December 23-Friday, January 3
+Winter Break Monday, December 21-Friday, January 1

-Spring Term 2020 (Year Four)
+Spring Term 2021 (Year Four)